SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 kubectl get svc $BROKER_SERVICE_NAME -o jsonpath='{.status.loadBalancer.ingress}'
 ```

-> Note: When using MiniKube, there is no integrated Load Balancer, which is the default service type.
-Therefore, the IP address in the example above will not return anything.
-For a workaround, run the command `minikube service list` to expose the services.
-The output of this command provides a table with services mapped to a local IP address and ephemeral Node ports.
+> Note: When using MiniKube or other minimal Kubernetes provider, there may be no integrated Load Balancer available, which is the default service type.
+For a workaround, either refer to the [MiniKube documentation for LoadBalancer access](https://minikube.sigs.k8s.io/docs/handbook/accessing/#loadbalancer-access) or use [local port forwarding to the service port](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/#forward-a-local-port-to-a-port-on-the-pod): `kubectl port-forward service/$BROKER_SERVICE_NAME <target-port-on-localhost>:<service-port-on-load-balancer> &`.
+Then access the service at `localhost:<target-port-on-localhost>`

 * Access the PubSub+ Broker Manager